asphodelian/We-R-Finished/README.md

   - russelfolder
 3. CostOfLiving
   - csv file for standard of living question
-4. Group Summary Report
+4. Reports
-  - a report of the initial data exploration
+  - Group report of the initial data exploration
+  - Final project report
 5. Q&As
   - Q1
     - russellfolder